Advanced Combat Rifle: AAI

 AAI Corporation entered the latest variant of their long line of experimental fléchette rifles.
-Their entry used a standard 5.56×45mm cartridge case firing a 1.6×41.27mm fléchette of 0.66 grams at 1402 m/s.
+Their entry used a standard 5.56×45mm NATO cartridge case firing a 1.6×41.27mm fléchette of 0.66 grams at 1402 m/s.
 One of the biggest complaints about their earlier efforts was the loud muzzle blast, a problem that is hard to avoid with a sabotted round.
 As a result, AAI added a flash hider/sound suppressor that reduced the muzzle blast to just louder than an M16A2.
 While the standard 5.56×45mm case was used, the rifle was not safe to fire using standard ammunition due to the design of the gas system.
 A special magazine was used to prevent soldiers loading standard 5.56×45mm NATO ammunition into the magazine, but rounds could still be chambered by hand.
 The weapon was limited to three-round bursts despite the fact that one of the main reasons for using a fléchette is its low recoil.
 This particular design was less complex than some of their earlier models, which could switch between fléchette ammunition for rapid fire and standard 5.56 NATO rounds for long-range semi-automatic fire.